-Integrating the Agile system with Salesforce will allow Agile to send Customer, Membership, and Transaction info to Salesforce when they are added or updated.
+Integrating the Agile system with Salesforce will allow Agile to send Customer, Membership, and Transaction information to Salesforce when they are added or updated.

 Originally, the integration was written to map Agile Customer and Membership data to the Salesforce Contact record, but any Salesforce object, including Custom objects, can now be used.
-Duplicate checks can be defined; for example, Salesforce can be first checked for a duplicate record against the Customer First name, Last name, and Agile ID, and if a matching Salesforce object is found it will be updated, otherwise a new one will be added.
+For example, Duplicate checks can be defined.
+Salesforce can be first checked for a duplicate record against the Customer First name, Last name, and Agile ID, and if a matching Salesforce object is found it will be updated, otherwise a new one will be added.

 Saleforce integration requires the setup of a Salesforce User with API permissions, setup of a Connected App in Salesforce, and the input of the Authentication Details for these two Salesforce components in the Agile system.